Coldzera-010825/coldzera.github.io/README.md

 # Personal Academic Website

-This repository hosts my **personal academic website**, designed to showcase my research, projects, publications, and professional background.
+This repository hosts my **personal academic website** ([https://coldzera-010825.github.io/coldzera.github.io/](https://coldzera-010825.github.io/coldzera.github.io/)), designed to showcase my research, projects, publications, and professional background.
 The website serves as both an academic portfolio and a platform for sharing my interests in **geospatial data science, sustainable urban development, and social equity in cities**.

 ## 🌍 About the Website